adrianHards/learning-frontend/README.md

 <div hidden id="top"></div>
-A collection of free recommended JS-centric resources
+A collection of (mostly) free JS-centric resources.
+Feel free to leave a comment or question!
+And if you find this page helpful, please give it a star! 🌟

 ### Table of Contents